 01A - Assessment 101

-This practical hands-on workshop is useful for large or small institutions, community college, undergraduate, graduate, or professional programs.
+This practical hands-on workshop is useful for large or small institutions, community colleges, undergraduate, graduate, or professional programs.
 The workshop has been updated to reflect recent developments in assessment and continuous improvement.
 Participants will use the Assessment 101 workbook to develop an assessment plan for one academic program, plan data collection and analysis, and anticipate ways to use results to improve student learning and drive budget/planning decisions.
 The workshop is designed to help new or experienced assessment practitioners or faculty to conduct their own program assessment or to train colleagues at their institutions.
 Supports institutional/general education assessment and accreditation efforts.

 Wanda K. Baker, Council Oak Assessment; and Jared Runck, Urshan College

 Half-Day Workshops - 9:00 a.m. - Noon ($80.00 ea.)